Sebelino/aax-to-mp3/README.md

 Click the upload button, select your `.aax` file, and click `Convert`.
 The whole conversion should take 5-10 minutes, depending on how large your file is.

 An MP3 file named `audiobook.mp3` will be downloaded when processing is complete.
+If not, enter `http://localhost:80/download/` into the address bar and the file should be downloaded.

 ### Convert AAXC